LHCfitNikhef/smefit_release/docs/source/previous_releases/smefit_uv.rst

 On this page, we collect additional results we obtained on the constraints of UV models matched to the SMEFT as presented in:

-- *The automation of SMEFT-Assisted Constraints on UV-Complete Models*,  J. ter Hoeve, G.Magni, J. Rojo, A. N. Rossia and E. Vryonidou :cite:`Smefit_uv`
+- *The automation of SMEFT-Assisted Constraints on UV-Complete Models*,  J. ter Hoeve, G.Magni, J. Rojo, A. N. Rossia and E. Vryonidou :cite:`terHoeve:2023pvs`

 Using both tree-level and one-loop matching, we derive bounds on a wide range of single- and multi-particle extensions of the SM from a global dataset composed by LHC and LEP measurements.
 Whenever possible, we benchmark our results